 Have you been in a pedestrian accident in Augusta, GA?
 Pedestrians frequently suffer severe and life-altering injuries in a traffic accident.
 You deserve sound legal representation to help you pursue fair compensation for your pain and suffering, medical costs, and more.

 Hawk Law Group has represented victims and their families in pedestrian accident cases for over 30 years, recovering millions of dollars in the process.
-Contact our law firm so we can fight for a life-changing settlement or verdict for you and your family.
+Contact our law firm in Augusta so we can fight for a life-changing settlement or verdict for you and your family.
 Call us at (706) 722-3500 today!

 How Hawk Law Group Can Help After a Pedestrian Accident in Augusta, GA